 Decide whether you’ll need to:

-- book and insure a venue — will you need to hire somewhere? and are their clean-up costs?
+- Book and insure a venue — will you need to hire somewhere?
+And are there clean-up costs?

-- rent or buy decor, tables and chairs, stages, cutlery, glassware, props
+- Rent or buy decor, tables and chairs, stages, cutlery, glassware and/or props.

-- rent gambling equipment such as games and gaming tables, chips, slot machines, bingo equipment, raffle tickets
+- Rent gambling equipment such as games and gaming tables, chips, slot machines, bingo equipment, and raffle tickets.

 Make sure you have enough for everyone, plus a little surplus, to avoid disappointment.